 On the one hand, God says Satan is insane in the extreme, while on the other hand He also says most humans do not change their old nature.
 From this, it is clear that Satan’s actions are manifested through man.
 Thus, God often reminds man not to be dissolute, lest he be devoured by Satan.
 This is not only prophesying that some men will rebel, it is further an alarm bell ringing out to warn all men to set aside the past with haste and seek that of the present day.
 No man wishes to be possessed by demons or overcome by evil spirits, so God’s word is even more so a warning and admonishment to them.
 However, when most people move to the polar opposite extreme, attaching great importance to God’s every last word, God in turn says, “The majority of people are waiting for Me to reveal even more mysteries for them to feast their eyes upon.
 And yet, should you come to understand all the mysteries of heaven, what could you do with that knowledge?
 Would it increase your love for Me?
 Would it inflame your love for Me?”
 From this it is clear that man does not use God’s word to know God and love God, but rather to increase the stores of his “little storehouse.”
 So, God’s use of the phrase “feast their eyes upon” to describe man’s extremism reflects how man’s love of God is still not entirely pure.
-If God did not unveil the mysteries, man would not lay much importance on His words, but would rather just give them a passing glance.
+If God did not unveil the mysteries, man would not lay much importance on His words, but would rather just give them a fleeting look—just a glance, a glimpse.
 They wouldn’t take the time to really reflect upon and mull over His words.
 Most people don’t truly cherish God’s word.
 They don’t go to great lengths to eat and drink His words, but rather skim over them perfunctorily.
 Why does God speak now in a different way than time’s past?
 Why is it all inscrutable language?
-For instance, “crown” in “I would never casually put a label on man’s head to wear as a crown,” “purest gold” in “Is there anyone who can receive into himself the purest gold of which My words are made up,” His previous mention of “processing” in “without passing through any processing by Satan” and other such phrases.
+For instance, “crown” in “I would never casually crown people with these labels,” “purest gold” in “Is there anyone who can receive into himself the purest gold of which My words are made up,” His previous mention of “processing” in “without passing through any processing by Satan” and other such phrases.
 Man does not understand why God speaks this way.
 They don’t get why He speaks in such a jocular, humorous and provocative manner.
 This is precisely a manifestation of the purpose of God’s speech.
 From the very beginning until now, man has always been incapable of comprehending God’s word and it has seemed as though God’s word was indeed quite grave and stern.
-By adding the slightest strain of humor—adding a few quips here and there—He is able to lighten the mood with His word and let those listening un-tense all those muscles drawn taut.
+By adding the slightest strain of humor—adding a few quips here and there—He is able to lighten the mood with His word and allow man to relax their muscles somewhat.
 In so doing, He is able to achieve an even greater effect, compelling man to all ponder over God’s word.

 a.
 “After Christ” means “AD (Addo Domini).”